wow2006/wow2006.github.io/posts/clear-opengl-buffer/index.md

 .. type: text
 -->

-In this post we will create simple application which initialize OpenGL and clear buffer to red.
+In this post, we will create a simple application which initializes OpenGL and clear buffer to red.

 ##### What we will learn:
-- Create Simple SDL2 Window.
+- Create a Simple SDL2 Window.
-- Create OpenGL Context.
+- Create an OpenGL Context.
 - Clear OpenGL buffer.

 ##### Content: